-- If you have applied for a mortgage, it may interfere with your budget since some amount of money is deducted monthly.
+- Mortgage: If you have applied for a mortgage, it may interfere with your budget since some amount of money is deducted monthly.

-- Dying can bring about some issues.
+- Legal issues: Dying can bring about some issues.
 Make sure that you understand the real estate laws in each state and what would happen to your spouse if they die, and they own different pieces of property in different states.
 Make sure you have consulted a legal expert in such an instance, and they will offer some subtle advice.

 As a sunseeker, you will be able to avoid the unfavourable weather conditions regardless of whether you are renting or buying a home.
 Also, you will travel from one state to another, and you can enjoy your vacation accordingly.
 The pros and cons of renting and buying have been outlined so that they can offer some subtle guidance.
 As a seasonal vacationer, you can make an informed decision after looking into each of the mentioned pros and cons.
 To some extent, owning a second home might be the best option, especially for retired individuals.

 Hurricane Irma highlights the main advantages of renting as a winter visitor especially if you are a retiree.
 The problems many sunseekers have encountered over the years are pretty much understandable.
 There are also multiple situations.
 Here we can understand why baby boomers are often tempted to purchase a winter home- it is basically to evade the rental market.
 To assist every prospect traveller to comprehend these issues clearly, we hope that members can often share their experiences coupled with the outlook in our comments section.

 Our readers have often asked about how to locate a rental when they are in a new location.
 Our advice is that renting is a good idea before you buy it.
 There are also a couple of good ideas when you plan on purchasing as well as planning.